micromata/generator-baumeister/README.md

 Baumeister is here to help you to build your things by providing:

 - a file structure with focus on maintainability and upgradability
-- a Gulp workflow with the following »features«
+- a build setup based on Webpack and npm scripts with the following »features«
 	- generate static sites with ease using handlebars templates (optional)
 	- transpile, bundle and minify your code (ES6 as well as Sass)
+	- visualize size of bundled files with an interactive zoomable treemap
 	- remove `console` output and `debugger` statements in production files
 	- add vendor prefixes
 	- lint JavaScript, Sass and HTML